johnkharvey/7800_impossible_mission/html/puzzles.md

 :----------:|:------------:|:-------:|:---------:|:-------------:
 ![](../img/searching/searching.png) | ![](../img/searching/nothing_here.png) | ![](../img/searching/password_snoozes.png) | ![](../img/searching/password_lift_init.png) | ![](../img/searching/puzzle_piece.png)

+You may wonder why the "Scissors cutting paper" icon is used to indicate puzzle pieces.
+Well, the end result of putting 4 puzzle pieces together is a punchcard.
+The icon is supposed to indicate that a punchcard has been cut into pieces.

+Here's what a solved Puzzle (completed punch card) made up of 4 different puzzle pieces looks like:

+INSERT HERE

 ## How to Solve Puzzles

 While playing the game, you will encounter a large amount of puzzle pieces.
 What do they look like?